halveez/ec601_project1/README.md

 ## Reproduction of OS Results

-For this project, I reproduced the results in [[11]](#11), first by downloading the Cold Springs Fire data from the NAIP, and also establishing a working environment to test in Python.
+For this project, I reproduced the results in [[11]](#11), first by downloading the Cold Springs Fire data from the NAIP and following their guide to establishing a working environment in Python.